 Professor in Developmental Biology.

-The interest of my research group concerns the development and function of the nervous system, with focus on the brain and sensory systems.
+The interest of my group concerns how light signaling controls the development and function of the nervous system, with focus on the brain and sensory systems.

-Our main research focus is to understand molecular mechanisms that regulate the development and function of the nervous system, with focus on the brain and sensory systems.
+Our main research focus is to understand molecular mechanisms downstream of light signaling that regulate the development and function of the nervous system, with focus on the brain and sensory systems.

 Current projects

-At present my research group is interested in four major neural focused projects using a range if model systems and primarily molecular biology methods.
+At present my research group is interested in three major neural focused projects using a range of model systems and primarily molecular biology methods.

 1) Non-visual opsin related projects: